omerbenamram/evtx/README.md

 This is a parser for the Windows EVTX format.

-Note that it is complete as in the sense that it parses a wide variety of samples, but I've yet to implement the full specification.
+Note that it is complete as in the sense that it successfully parses a wide variety of samples, but I've yet to implement the full specification.

 This uses almost 100% safe rust, the only exception being memory mapping input files to gain seek ergonomics.
 But otherwise the entire parser is safe!